yosemitebandit/redream/readme.md

 ### Running on the server

+this is built with mongodb, redis and flask. you should probably use a virtual environment and check our `requirements.txt` file you may also need credentials for vimeo, aws and twitter - check `conf/settings_sample.py` for more info

 it's terrible, but we're just running a bare flask server and the workers behind screen. here are some helpful commands: